adamess123/adamess123/README.md

 - 🤖 Member of Knight Hacks UCF

-- 🌱 Currently focusing on Python
+- 🌱 Currently interested in learning the basics of AI/Machine Learning

 - 🔭 I’m currently working on [Wurtle](https://github.com/adamess123/Wurtle)